SushantGiri34/Login_Form/README.md

 - Login page with email & password field
 - Basic client-side validations
 - Modern and clean UI design
-- Responsive layout (works on mobile too)
+- Responsive layout (works on mobile too and also each and every resolution devices)